-Where a lot with industrial zoning or development is adjacent to a lot with non-industrial zoning or development, as described in Subsections 1 and 2 below, a buffer shall be provided as specified for the relevant areas in Subsections (b) and (c) below.

-- Where any development in an NR-LM or NR-GM zone district is adjacent to any lot that is not in an NR-LM or NR-GM zone district. - 2.
-Where light manufacturing; heavy manufacturing; special manufacturing; natural resource extraction; non-linear portions of an electric utility, drainage facility, or other major utility; or any primary use in the Waste and Recycling category in Table 4-2-1 is developed on a lot abutting a vacant lot or a lot with a use other than one of these specified uses.
+- 1. Where a lot with industrial zoning or development is adjacent to a lot with non-industrial zoning or development, including, but not limited to both of the following locations: - Where any development in an NR-LM or NR-GM zone district is adjacent to any lot that is not in an NR-LM or NR-GM zone district. - b.
+Where light manufacturing; heavy manufacturing; special manufacturing; natural resource extraction; non-linear portions of an electric utility, drainage facility, or other major utility; or any primary use in the Waste and Recycling category in Table 4-2-1 is developed on a lot abutting a vacant lot or a lot with a use other than one of these specified uses. - 2.
+Where multi-family residential development is adjacent to a lot with industrial development.